 Before the dinner, our Race Director gave us the run-down and expectations for the marathon.
 The rules are quite typical, but there were some interesting extras:

-- There is no time limit to finish this marathon.
-We were told that, a few years before, a lady finished about 9+ hours later.
+A few years back, a lady finished in over 9 hours.
 She cried her eyes out when crossing the finish line, while others gathered for the medal ceremony.

-- Water stations were arranged every 5 km.
-When approaching the finish line, you must finish your water, and drop off any used cups and trash (e.g., Gu or jelly bean bags) in the trash bag provided – no littering allowed on this island!
+There were water stations every 5 km.
+When approaching the finish line, you must finish your water and drop off any used cups and trash (e.g., Gu or jelly bean bags) in the trash bag provided.

 Realizing he didn’t mention this somewhat critical point, the Race Director replies, “Oh, of course.
 We will start at the soccer field.”
 Hmm, OK?
 He sees our unsure faces and starts to laugh.

-Weekly Mass before the Easter Island Marathon
+Easter Island Marathon Mass

 The race started at 10:15 am on Sunday.
 It was an odd time, for sure, but it was to accommodate the weekly Mass which started at 9 o’clock.

 After the mass at 10 o’clock, we walked two blocks south to the soccer field – the starting point of the running race.